Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Data

 \subsection{Incidence of dengue fever in San Juan, Puerto Rico}

 Weekly counts of reported dengue cases in San Juan, Puerto Rico from week 1990-W18 through 2013-W17 are shown in Figure \ref{fig:dengue}.
 These have previously been analysed by \citet{Ray2017} following the NOAA Dengue Forecasting Project \citep{PPFSTIWG2015}.
 Dengue, a viral febrile illness transmitted by mosquitoes, is endemic in most tropical and subtropical regions \citep{Heymann2015}.
 Incidence is highest during summer and early autumn.
 The incubation period is 4--7 days while the mean serial interval is estimated at 15--17 days \citep{Aldstadt2012}.
+To put this into perspective, we note that this mean serial interval is considerably longer than for seasonal influenza (2--3 days), similar to varicella (14 days, \citealt{Vink2014}), and much shorter than for \eg tuberculosis (estimates between 6 and 18 months, \citealt{Ma2018}).
 As in \citet{Ray2017} the data are split into a training (1990-W18--2009-W17, 988 weeks) and a test period (2009-W18--2013-W17, 208 weeks) where the forecast performance is assessed.